Climate Recovery Ordinance

 - Reduce the City of Eugene's use of fossil fuels by 50% compared to 2010 usage

-In 2010, Eugene created its first Community Climate and Energy Action Plan, joining a growing list of forward-thinking cities around the world that are addressing climate change and energy challenges through dedicated planning efforts.
+- In 2010, Eugene created its first , joining a growing list of forward-thinking cities around the world that are addressing climate change and energy challenges through dedicated planning efforts.

-Now, in 2019, the City of Eugene is updating the Climate and Energy Action Plan - the Climate Action Plan 2.0.
+- In 2019, the City of Eugene conducted robust community engagement to update the CEAP and published the Climate Action Plan 2.0.

 Eugene continues to push forward in taking bold steps to address climate change.